pnp/sp-dev-fx-extensions/CONTRIBUTING.md

 * For security reasons, we do not accept pull requests containing `.sppkg` files.
 We only accept source code files for applications.
 * Make sure to place the root of your solution's source code in sample folder

+### AI-assisted contributions

+AI-assisted development is welcome -- and encouraged.
+However, contributors are responsible for ensuring that every sample is accurate, complete, well-tested, and does what it claims to do.
+Pull requests containing unreviewed AI-generated code, hallucinated implementations, placeholder content, or samples that do not function as described will be rejected.

 ### README.md

 * You will need to have a `README.md` file for your contribution, which is based on [the provided template](../main/samples/README-template.md) under the `samples` folder.
 Please copy this template to your project and update it accordingly.
 Your `README.md` must be named exactly `README.md` -- with capital letters -- as this is the information we use to make your sample public.